top of page

 I began to die because I believed him.

-I fought to reclaim my magic like every brave princess would, and the darkness that had taken root inside of me began to disappear.
+I fought to reclaim my magic like every brave princess would, and soon, the darkness that had taken root inside of me began to disappear.

 Art has been the most powerful sword I have ever wielded.
 I have used it to pierce the darkness of sorrow and loss, and to courageously explore the incredible heights of happiness and love.
-My work is a story about the mighty hero that lives within and the journey that makes this life extraordinary.

 "Do not let your fire go out, spark by irreplaceable spark in the hopeless swamps of the not-quite, the not-yet, and the not-at-all.
 Do not let the hero in your soul perish in lonely frustration for the life you deserved and have never been able to reach.
 The world you desire can be won.
 It exists.. it is real.. it is possible.. it's yours.”